Southline is being co-developed by Grid United and Black Forest Partners.

 Black Forest Partners initiated the Southline study investigation in 2008, performed detailed surveys of routes, environmental, and cultural resources, conducted Stakeholder and one-on-one meetings, held regulatory agency consultations, completed 60 percent of the engineering work, and filed major state and federal regulatory permits.
 They also serve as the Project’s managing member.
 The Black Forest team has thirty years of investment and development expertise, ties to the local region, and a deep commitment to leveraging existing assets to advance infrastructure that maximizes benefits and minimizes impacts.

 Yes.
 Improved reliability will help mitigate the financial impact of extreme weather events and the resulting economic damages.
-By increasing energy options for both states, the Project will help consumers in both areas to accommodate the growing electricity demand.
+By increasing energy options for both states, the Project will help consumers in both areas to accommodate the growing demand for electricity.
 Additionally, an increase in transmission capacity will enable power flow from lower-cost regions to higher-cost regions, so customers may benefit from new sources of generation via the lower power prices and added reliability.

 The Southline team has been actively engaged with Project stakeholders for more than a decade.
 As the Project moves to purchase the remaining rights-of-way, the Southline team will be engaging directly with stakeholders along the route.
 If you would like to get in touch with the Southline team, please don’t hesitate to reach out.